matteobarbera/mavlab_wiki_fork/Lab-standards.md

 ## Contra Standardization

-Not in all cases is a standarization wished for ...
+Not in all cases standardization and be adhered to.
+Why not?
+The lab is in the forefront of new development that also means new types of hardware and software must be used.
+Still where standard components can be applied, the *must* be applied.

 # Procedures